wyatt/TaskTracker/README.md

 # Task Tracker
 A flexible, simple and clean progress bar app.
-This app can display different types of information in an inuitive progress bar component.
+This app can display different types of information in an intuitive progress bar component.
-If you have a data itegration that you think would fit this project, please open a pull request!
-I foster an environment of creativity, flexibility and community.
+If you have a data integration that you think would fit this project, please open a pull request!
+I want this project to foster an environment of creativity, flexibility and community.

 ### What it looks like
 ![bar-screenshot](docs/screenshot.png)

 ### What it's made of
-- ⌨ **Typescript** - Ensures a friendly and welcoming development environment
+- ⌨ **TypeScript** - Ensures a friendly and welcoming development environment
 - ⚛ **React** - Used for a easy, reusable way to create progress bars
 - 🚅 **NodeJS** - Does the heavy lifting and fetching
 - 🤝 **SWR** - Keeps data in the frontend up-to-date